Should I Use the Simplified Home Office Deduction?

 How to claim the home office deduction

 Want to know whether you qualify to write off home expenses?
 You can take our home office deduction quiz!
-But as a refresher, you qualify for this deduction if you have an at-home workstation that is your "principal place of business" — meaning you put it to "regular and exclusive use" for your work.
+But as a refresher, to qualify for this deduction, you must have an at-home workstation that is your "principal place of business" — meaning you put it to "regular and exclusive use" for your work.

-This home office space doesn't have to be a whole separate room, and you don't have to be there Monday to Friday, nine to five.
-A desk in your living room is fine, if you don't use it for anything other than work.
+This home office space doesn't have to be a whole separate room, and you don't have to be there from Monday to Friday, from nine to five.
+A desk in your living room is fine — just as long as you don't use it for anything other than work.

 Once you've determined you qualify, it's time to decide how to claim your home office write-offs.
 Your two options are:

-• The simplified method: Based completely on square footage
+• The simplified method: Based exclusively on square footage

 You can't switch between the two methods over the course of a single tax year.
-You can switch it up from year to year, though.
+You can, however, switch from one year to the next.

 {write_off_block}